pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 - `overrides`: a block of _override_ policy rules with further specification of a strategy (_atomic_ set of rules or individual rules to be _merged_ into lower policies), and optional conditions for applying the overrides down through the hierarchy
 - the bare policy rules block without further qualification as a default or override set of rules – e.g. the `rules` field in a Kuadrant AuthPolicy, the `limits` field in a RateLimitPolicy.

+Between the following mutually exclusive options, either one or the other shall be used in a policy:
-Typically, one will specify either `defaults` and/or `overrides`, or just the bare set of policy rules block without further qualification as neither defaults nor overrides.
+1. `defaults` and/or `overrides` blocks; or
+2. the bare set of policy rules (without further qualification as neither defaults nor overrides.)

-In case two or more of these fields are specified, they are processed in the following order:
-1. `defaults`
-2. bare set of policy rules without qualification (treated indistinctively as another block of defaults)
+In case the bare set of policy rules is used, it is treated implicitly as a block of defaults.
-3. `overrides`

-Supporting specifying the bare set of policy rules at the first level of the spec, as well and simultaneously along with `defaults` and `overrides` blocks, is a strategy that aims to provide:
+Supporting specifying the bare set of policy rules at the first level of the spec, alternatively to the `defaults` and `overrides` blocks, is a strategy that aims to provide:
 1. more natural usability, especially for those who write policies attached to the lowest level of the hierarchy supported; as well as
 2. backward compatibility for policies that did not support explicit D/O and later on have moved to doing so.